alejandroschuler/r4ds-courses/lectures/4-adv-tabular-data.md

 ```

-Exercise: top expression per gene
+Exercise: expression range per gene
 =====================================================================
 type:prompt

-- Ignoring NAs, what is the highest liver expression value seen for each gene in the `gtex` dataset?
+Ignoring NAs, what are the highest and lowest liver expression value seen for each gene in the `gtex` dataset?

-- What about the lowest?
+1. What steps should you take to solve this problem?
+When you have a question that asks something about "for each ..." that usually indicates that you need to **group** the data by whatever thing that is.
+When you are asking about a summary measure (like a mean, max etc.), that usually indicates the use of **`summarize()`**.
+In this problem, what column(s) are you grouping by?
+What summaries of what columns are you computing?

+2. Now that you have a structure, write the code to implement it and solve the problem.

 Exercise: summarize and plot
 ===